oracle-livelabs/pts/upgrade-to-23ai/lab3-replay-upgrade/replay-upgrade.md

     ---------------------------
                               1
     ```

-8. Due to bug 33523831 a new procedure with underlying tables was introduced as a temporary measure to solve and issue with object IDs.
+    Due to bug 33523831, a new procedure with underlying tables was introduced as a temporary measure to solve an issue with object IDs.
 The issue has been solved in 23ai so although this procedure is not needed, it will not be removed using the current scripts.
-Please discard the single invalid object called SYS.OBJNUM_REUSE_HOLES in your upgraded PDB.
+Please discard this single invalid object called SYS.OBJNUM_REUSE_HOLES in your upgraded PDB.

 Your database is now migrated to a new $ORACLE_HOME and upgraded.

-This is the end of the workshop.
-Do not forget to check the outcome of the Autoupgrade lab (if you have started it).
+This is the end of this lab, you may now continue to the next lab.
+Do not forget to check the outcome of the Autoupgrade lab (if you had it running while doing this lab).

 ## Acknowledgements ##